shaunc/ember-grid/README.md

       {{eg-column key="email" width=250 header="Email Address"}}
     {{/ember-grid}}

-The full, the accessor is called with `(row, rowIndex, column)`, where `row` is the current data row, `rowIndex` is the index of the row, and `column` is the current column.
+The `fullName` accessor is called with `(row, rowIndex, column)`, where `row` is the current data row, `rowIndex` is the index of the row, and `column` is the current column object.
+The column object has the properties passed in by you as attributes to the `eg-column`.

 ### Supply a custom body cell